ifce-gp-20151/saa/INSTALACAO.md

 ### Apache 2 (2.2.22-1ubuntu1.7)

-Create file `project-name` at `/etc/apache2/sites-enabled` with the following content:
+Create the file `project-name` at `/etc/apache2/sites-enabled` with the following content:

 ~~~
 <VirtualHost *:80>